Cocaine Distribution Attorney in Hackensack, NJ

 In Bergen County, Passaic County, Hudson County, and Essex County, NJ, prosecutors have varying priorities, policies, and political agenda in regard to cocaine distribution crimes.
 Attorney Adam M. Lustberg has been representing his clients in all four counties and beyond in New Jersey and is knowledgeable about their specific and individual proclivities that can work to your advantage.
 In addition, Adam Lustberg will examine every aspect of the prosecution’s case and identify what’s lacking in their evidence to create a strong defense on your behalf.
 Hackensack criminal defense attorney Adam Lustberg has successfully represented hundreds of defendants accused of every type of drug crime in NJ, including possession with intent to distribute cocaine, marijuana, heroin, methamphetamine, and illegal prescription drugs.

-NJ Criminal Lawyer Adam Lustberg Is Prepared to Fight for Your Freedom and Defend You Against Cocaine Distribution Charges in Newark, New Jersey
+NJ Criminal Lawyer Adam Lustberg Is Prepared to Fight for Your Freedom and Defend You Against Cocaine Distribution Charges in Hackensack, New Jersey

 As an experienced NJ drug crime lawyer who has handled hundreds of drug distribution defenses, attorney Adam M. Lustberg knows how to carefully examine the facts of your case, analyze the circumstances of your arrest and seizure of evidence, and build a strategy to attack the case against you.
 He will fight vigilantly to protect your constitutional rights.
 Moreover, if a trial becomes necessary, he will prepare an aggressive defense designed to attack the prosecutor’s case against you and help you beat your New Jersey cocaine distribution charges.